 On 1/3/11 we did a pull test with a scale on a piece of tough gristle cut from round steak.
 13 ozs of pull was required to pierce thru past the barb.
 We used the same VMC #1 hooks like on our meat rigs and trolling flies.
 While the needle point penetrated with far less pressure 13 ozs is when the barb came completely thru.
 A 4 pound draw had stretched this leathery chunk of meat and had total mastery over it.

 job like that.
-Blacks offer unlimited poundage settings at
+These clips offer unlimited poundage settings at

 a very low cost.
 The photo that opens this article is a Black’s